What is a Home Inspection?

 Why hire a Home Inspector?

-A well experienced home inspectors has seen hundreds of properties a year.
+Core Property Inspections, owner and lead inspector Aaron Bosch has completed over 5000 home inspections, and he is well-reviewed for his extensive knowledge and friendly service.
+A well experienced home inspector has seen hundreds of properties a year.
 This gives us an insight into what we should be looking for in a property.
 For example, a 1975 property you would need to be aware of solid aluminum wiring.

 Based on this experience, home inspectors can best advise what steps you will need to take to better prepare a property to live in.